-Giving an excellent insight into the seafaring heritage of Kuwait, the entrance of this museum is graced by three magnificent dhows.
-Dhows and boons like these brought water from the Shatt Al Arab waterway near Basra to the bone-dry city, making a tidy profit from thirsty inhabitants.
-Photographs inside the museum show the transport of water from boon to home before desalination plants brought water to the taps of all householders.
+The entrance to this museum is hard to miss, with its three magnificent dhows dry docked opposite Kuwait Bay.
+The place offers insight into the seafaring heritage of Kuwait, which used dhows and boons to bring water from the Shatt Al Arab waterway near Basra to the bone-dry city, making a tidy profit from its thirsty inhabitants.
+Photographs inside the museum show the transport of water from boon to home before desalination plants brought water to household taps.

-The pearling displays upstairs comprise a fascinating collection of daily-use objects, such as a heavy lead weight, a turtle-shell nose peg, leather finger ends and a wool suit to guard against jellyfish.
+Meanwhile, pearling displays account Kuwait's history of collecting precious objects from the sea and trading with countries around the world.
+Displays contain a fascinating array of objects used in the industry, such as a heavy lead weight, a turtle-shell nose peg, leather finger ends and a wool suit to guard against jellyfish.
 These objects speak volumes about the deprivations of a life spent prising pearls from a reluctant seabed.
-The sieves of tiny mesh used to sift pearls according to size show that the effort was barely worth the dangers involved.
+The sieves of tiny mesh used to sift pearls according to size show that the effort was often barely worth the dangers involved.

-The museum is marooned in the middle of the bondu (waste ground) off Arabian Gulf St.
+The museum is north of Sief Palace, off Arabian Gulf St.